Koha-Community/kohadocs/source/acquisitions.rst

 .. _edi-questions-for-vendors-label:

-EDI Questions for Vendors
+EDI questions for vendors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will want to gather the following information from your vendors
 before beginning the set up process in Koha.

-**EDI Accounts:** *This is the basic connection information for your
+**EDI accounts:** *This is the basic connection information for your
 vendor.
-This will be used to fill in the :ref:`EDI Accounts`
+This will be used to fill in the :ref:`EDI accounts`
 section.*

 -  **Vendor:** The name of the vendor